-How the girl who was voted out of the house in episode three of her Real World season has the second-most Challenge earnings is simultaneously the craziest and dumbest thing ever.
+How the girl who was voted out of the house in episode three of her Real World season has the most career winnings out of any woman in Challenge is simultaneously the craziest and dumbest thing ever.

 I don’t want to knock Ashley too much because she’s a solid competitor and a good political player who has stuck with her alliance to skate to the end three times, but it just doesn’t feel right that she has the same number of wins as girls like Rachel, Cara Maria, Camila and Sarah, and more wins than Laurel and Emily.

 Still, what she’s accomplished in her crazy ass career has to put her this high.

 Ashley and Cory were a solid team on Rivals III, winning the Out On a Limb challenge and aligning themselves with Bananas and Vince, which looked like a sure way to make the finals.
 But Cory got caught playing both sides of the house, and they were thrown into elimination where they shockingly lost to Nate/Christina.

 On Invasion, Ashley earned her way into the Oasis by winning the Shell Shocked challenge with Hunter, who she was in a “showmance” with at the time.
 That relationship quickly devolved, but Ashley was able to stick with her Lavender Ladies alliance with Shane, Amanda, Sylvia, plus Hunter and Nelson.
 Ashley reached the final by winning the purge elimination against Nicole and Amanda, then shockingly defeated Camila and Nicole in the final to capture her first championship.